MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/work-item-template.md

 <!--- Supports FWLINK https://go.microsoft.com/fwlink/?LinkId=824070 -->

 With work item templates, you can quickly create work items that have pre-populated values for your team's commonly used fields.
 For example, you can create a task template that defines the area path, iteration path, and activity to use when creating a task.

+You can use work item templates to create work items or bulk update several work items.
+For examples that show usage of work item templates, see [Sample work item templates](../work-items/work-item-template-examples.md).

 > [!NOTE]
 > Work item templates are distinct from process templates.
 For information on process templates, see [Choose a process template](../work-items/guidance/choose-process.md) or these specific topics for the default process templates: [Basic](../get-started/plan-track-work.md), [Agile](../work-items/guidance/agile-process.md), [Scrum](../work-items/guidance/scrum-process.md), or [CMMI](../work-items/guidance/cmmi-process.md).

-For example usage of work item templates, see [Sample work item templates](../work-items/work-item-template-examples.md).

 ## Supported template tasks